Guided Distillation for Semi-Supervised Instance Segmentation: Experiments

 \mypar{Weighting of unsupervised loss} We compare models trained with different values for the weight $\lambda_u$ for the unlabeled loss term on Cityscapes training with 10\% of labels.
 The results in \cref{tab:unlabel_weight} show that even with a low $\lambda_u$, the results are superior to the supervised baseline ($\lambda_u=0$), but the model benefits from putting more emphasis on the semi-supervised loss with larger $\lambda_u$ values.
 However, if this emphasis is too strong then the model tends to overemphasize the teacher's signal to the detriment of the supervised signal, we find it optimal to use $\lambda_u = 2$.

 \mypar{Backbone pre-training} Most segmentation models rely on pre-trained backbones to extract features on which the segmentation head operates.
 We explore the effect of different datasets to pre-train the feature backbone.
 To reduce computational costs, we perform this exploration using a Swin-B architecture rather than the heavier \mbox{Swin-L} architecture we used in our main experiments.
-In \cref{tab:backbone_pretraining} we report results obtained using ImageNet-1k and ImageNet-21k~\cite{imagenet1k} pre-training for supervised and unsupervised instance segmentation.
+In \cref{tab:backbone_pretraining} we report results obtained using ImageNet-1k and ImageNet-21k~\cite{imagenet1k} pre-training for supervised and semi-supervised instance segmentation.
 We find that \mbox{ImageNet-21k} pre-training consistently outperforms pre-training on the smaller ImageNet-1k.
-The performance gap is higher in the low annotation regime at $2\%$ labeled where the improvement is of 4 and 4.1 AP points in the (un)supervised setups.
-This difference reduces to 1.4 points in the supervised setting with $100\%$ of labels, indicating a higher importance of the backbone pre-training when training using fewer segmented training images.
+The performance gap is higher in the low annotation regime at $2\%$ labeled where the improvement is of 4.0 and 4.1 AP points in the (semi)supervised setups.
+This difference reduces to 1.4 points in the supervised setting with $100\%$ of labels, indicating a higher importance of the backbone pre-training in regimes with sparser labeling.

 \mypar{SSL backbones} We quantify the performance of self-supervised models trained on large scale datasets for our task.
 More specifically, we adapt ViT~\cite{dosovitskiy21iclr} models trained using \dino~\cite{oquab2023dinov2} and compare the performance obtained with a similar model trained using the Deit~\cite{touvron2021going} method on ImageNet-1K.
 We used similar ViT models, however the \dino model has a patch token size of 14 while the standard ViT has a patch token size of 16.
 To adopt ViT models as backbones for our model, we adapt the feature representation of these models before the task-specific head.
-More precisely, we rearrange the patch tokens to their relative spatial coordinates then use bi-linear interpolation followed by a $1\!\times\!1$ convolution to match the number of features at different scales of the segmentation head.
+More precisely, we rearrange the patch tokens to their relative spatial coordinates then use bi-linear interpolation followed by a $1\!\times\!1$ convolution to produce a multiscale feature pyramid.
+Results are reported in \cref{coco_sup} and \cref{coco_semi}.
+We see that models trained with \dino backbones show high performance and are comparable with Swin backbones.
+Such models are also more robust at very sparse regimes, yielding state-of-the-art results on COCO with 1\% of labels and also on Cityscapes at 5\%.
+However the model does not generalize as well to larger amounts labeled samples, and the gap in performance between Swin-L and \dino-L gets bigger the more labeled samples are available.
+This could be explained by the relatively simple adaptation of the ViT backbone to the segmentation head and the absence of a multi-scale feature pyramid.